mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

-#Firewall filter
+#Database Firewall filter

 ## Overview
-The firewall filter is used to block queries that match a set of rules.
+The database firewall filter is used to block queries that match a set of rules.
 It can be used to prevent harmful queries into the database or to limit the access to the database based on a more defined set of rules compared to the traditional GRANT-based rights management.

 ## Configuration

-The firewall filter only requires a minimal set of configurations in the MaxScale.cnf file.
-The actual rules of the firewall filter are located in a separate text file.
-The following is an example of a firewall filter configuration in the MaxScale.cnf file.
+The database firewall filter only requires a minimal set of configurations in the MaxScale.cnf file.
+The actual rules of the database firewall filter are located in a separate text file.
+The following is an example of a database firewall filter configuration in the MaxScale.cnf file.

 ```
-[Firewall]
+[Database Firewall]
 type=filter
-module=fwfilter
+module=dbfwfilter
 rules=/home/user/rules.txt
 ```

 ### Filter Options

-The firewall filter does not support any filter options.
+The database firewall filter does not support any filter options.

 ### Filter Parameters

-The firewall filter has one mandatory parameter that defines the location of the rule file.
+The database firewall filter has one mandatory parameter that defines the location of the rule file.
 This is the `rules` parameter and it expects an absolute path to the rule file.

 ## Rule syntax